 John Henry Forrest, the son of William John Bond Forrest and Georgiana Carmichael-Smyth, was born on 31st August 1816 in Bloomsbury, London.
-In April 1843 he married Selina Atherley on 20th June 1843 in All Saints, Southampton, and together they had a total of eleven children, seven sons and four daughters.
+He married Selina Atherley on 20th June 1843 in All Saints, Southampton, and together they had a total of eleven children, seven sons and four daughters.
 The birth places of their children showed that the family regularly moved around.
 They are shown living in Newbridge (Ireland), Coventry, Seaton (Dorset), West Stratton (Hampshire), Micheldever (Hampshire), Gedling (Nottingham)and Southampton.

 He spent 14 years in the 11th Hussars rising from Cornet to Captain.
 He was appointed as a Cornet in the 11th Light Dragoon by purchase in 1833; promoted to Lieutenant in 1837 and then to Captain, by purchase in October 1839.
 He served as a 2nd Captain for five years and as Senior Captain for two.
 He served in India, Ireland and England.
 He commanded a squadron during the Chartist Riots in the North of England and was present in Ireland when the Army were suppressing the Repeal Riots.
 Whilst serving in India, and only 18 years old, he was challenged to a duel, despite not being the aggressor.
 He left the army in 1847.